LIBERATING FOOTBALL TRAVEL

 Getting Around

-Annan station is a short walk up St John’s Road to the town centre, a longer one (15mins) to the ground carrying on in the same direction over the High Street.
+Annan station is south of town, a short walk up St John’s Road to the town centre, a longer one (15mins) to the ground continuing in the same direction over the High Street.

 Where to Drink